 - whole genome sequencing, advanced molecular detection, and culture-independent diagnostic tests;

 - environmental assessments;

 - coordinated inclusion of communications sections; and

-- elimination of CIFOR metrics and better referencing of existing program metrics.
+- elimination of CIFOR metrics and better referencing existing program metrics.

-The third edition of the CIFOR Guidelines are available in English and Spanish.
+The third edition of the CIFOR Guidelines is available in English and Spanish.

 Visit CIFOR’s page to download the full guidelines.